-67. Ex gratia payments go beyond statutory or contractual cover, or administrative rules.
+- 72. Ex gratia payments go beyond statutory or contractual cover, or administrative rules.
 This could include payments to meet hardship caused by official failure or delay, and to avoid legal action due to errors on the part of the College.
-Ex gratia transactions must always be referred to DfE for prior approval, whatever the amount.
+Ex gratia transactions must always be referred to DfE for prior approval, whatever the amount. - 73.
+Ex Gratia payments will be approved by SMT unless the payment relates to a member of SMT in which case it will be referred to the Corporation.
+Payments of this kind will be brought to the attention of the external auditors.